zdravkob98/Flux-CD-demo/README.rst

 	git push

 7. Watch Flux sync the application
-	Use the flux get command to watch the github-battle app
+	Use the flux get command to watch the podinfo app

 	flux get kustomizations --watch

-8. Check github-battle has been deployed on your cluster:
+8. Check podinfo has been deployed on your cluster:

 	kubectl -n default get deployments,services

-	Changes made to the github-battle Kubernetes manifests in the master branch are reflected in your cluster.
+	Changes made to the podinfo Kubernetes manifests in the master branch are reflected in your cluster.

-	When a Kubernetes manifest is removed from the github-battle repository, Flux removes it from your cluster.
+	When a Kubernetes manifest is removed from the podinfo repository, Flux removes it from your cluster.
 	When you delete a Kustomization from the fleet-infra repository, Flux removes all Kubernetes objects previously applied from that Kustomization.